logankilpatrick/logankilpatrick/README.md

 - 💬 Ask me about ...
 Julia, Open source, or NASA.
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/OfficialLoganK)!
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I just drove all the way across the country in an electric car.
+I just drove all the way across the country in an electric car. -->

+*Please note: I am making my contributions/submissions to these project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties.*

 ![](https://komarev.com/ghpvc/?username=logankilpatrick&color=blueviolet)

-__Please note: I am making my contributions/submissions to these project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties.__